HypR: A comprehensive study for ASR hypothesis revising with a reference corpus: ASR Hypothesis Revising Methods

-In view of the fact that both the mainstream methods (i.e., $N$-best reranking modeling and error correction modeling) have their own pros and cons, and almost all of the $N$-best reranking and error correction models consider the acoustic information implicitly, indirectly, or even omitted.
-Therefore, recent research has proposed to mitigate these deficiencies and come up with a more comprehensive model by combining components of error correction modeling and $N$-best reranking modeling.
-Besides, an important step is to employ an ASR to determine the matching degree between each hypothesis and the given speech to avoid ill-corrections \cite{cream}.
+Both the mainstream methods (i.e., $N$-best reranking modeling and error correction modeling) have their own advantages and disadvantages, and almost all of the $N$-best reranking and error correction models consider acoustic information implicitly, indirectly, or even omitted.
+Therefore, recent research has attempted to combine acoustic and lexical information to revise the recognition results in a cascade or an end-to-end manner \cite{Cream,cai-etal-2023-masked}.
+Although these approaches further improve performance, they are limited in requiring additional speech input.
+Moreover, there are also studies that use a word lattice as input to increase the search space and generate better recognition results \cite{10038087}.
+Nevertheless, encoding the topology of a word lattice as input is challenging, and these methods usually require large amounts of supervised data to train the model to leverage the lattice \cite{Neural_Lattice, LatticeBART}.

-Due to the rapid growth of generative large language models (LLMs), a popular paradigm in natural language processing research recently is zero-shot or one-shot strategies using these models, as they do achieve remarkable results in various tasks.
-Following the research trend, their ability to handle the task of ASR hypothesis revising is of interest \cite{LLMforErrorCorrection}.
+Due to the rapid growth of generative large language models (LLMs), a popular paradigm in natural language processing research is zero-shot or one-shot strategies using these models, as they achieve remarkable results on various tasks.
+Following the research trend, their ability to handle the task of ASR hypothesis revising is of interest \cite{chen2024hyporadise, LLMforErrorCorrection, yang2023generative}.
+Additionally, combining an LLM with a pre-trained large-scale speech model through a cross-modal fusion technology for ASR hypothesis revising is also a novel research direction \cite{radhakrishnan-etal-2023-whispering}.